soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 Schedule 📅
 -----------

-> Update the dates and add your tasks by replacing the examples.
-Remove this note.

 *   Fall 2025 - CSCI 497
     -   October 1 - Meet with Dr. Hayes and finish final proposal details.